episphere/webcalc/README.md

 # webcalc
-illustrating where code comes from and where calculations take place
+Illustrating where code comes from and where calculations take place, live at http://episphere.githib.io/webcalc !